keplerHaloxx/roblox-chess-script/README.md

 > [!NOTE]
 > This app is for educational purposes only.
-By using this app, any consequences of using it are your own responsibility.
+By using this app you agree that all responsibilities fall upon you.